-More than 4,000 DVDs call the third floor of Addlestone home, but the film collection extends far beyond what’s on the shelves.
 Students have access to streaming video services available exclusively through the College of Charleston Libraries.

 “Our access includes independent films, world and classic cinema, documentaries, short films, TV series, sci fi, horror, comedy, romance, early film, and so much more,” Seay says.
 “We even have the ‘Great Courses,’ one of my personal favorites.”